Business Equity Financing Loan | Business Loans

-- Owner shares equity in lieu of regular monthly payments
+- The owner shares equity in lieu of regular monthly payments.

 If you’re starting a business, and are looking for an alternative to taking out a loan, one option is equity financing — offering investors equity ownership in your business in exchange for their cash.